 THE PRO ACT IS THE KEY TO AMERICA’S FUTURE

 The Protecting the Right to Organize (PRO) Act restores the right of workers to freely and fairly form a union and bargain together for changes in the workplace.
-It is a landmark worker empowerment, civil rights and economic stimulus legislation, and an essential part of any plan to build back better from the COVID-19 pandemic and recession.
+It is landmark worker empowerment, civil rights and social justice legislation, and an essential part of creating an economy that works for everyone.

 The American Dream Hinges on the Collective Strength of Working People

 As the collective strength of workers to negotiate for better pay and benefits has eroded, the gap between rich and poor has reached levels not experienced since the Great Depression.
 The result is an economy that does not work, where the vast majority of the people lack the incomes or the economic security to consume or invest.

 When working people come together in a union, we can negotiate for higher wages, better benefits and working conditions, and we also have a real say in critical workplace issues like time off to care for a loved one, the deployment of technology and protection from all kinds of discrimination.

 The purposes of the PRO Act are simple: Ensure workers can push for the changes we want to see at our jobs without fear of retaliation and strengthen workers’ right to form a union and negotiate for those changes if we so choose.